telerik/winforms-docs/virtualgrid/context-menu/modifying-the-default-context-menu.md

 Private Sub Remove_ContextMenuOpening(sender As Object, e As VirtualGridContextMenuOpeningEventArgs)
     For i As Integer = 0 To e.ContextMenu.Items.Count - 1
         If e.ContextMenu.Items(i).Text = "Delete" Then
-            ' hide the Delete option from the header row context menu e.ContextMenu.Items(i).Visibility = Telerik.WinControls.ElementVisibility.Collapsed
+            ' hide the Delete option from the context menu e.ContextMenu.Items(i).Visibility = Telerik.WinControls.ElementVisibility.Collapsed
             ' hide the separator before the Delete option e.ContextMenu.Items(i - 1).Visibility = Telerik.WinControls.ElementVisibility.Collapsed